Hawthorne001/amplitude-dev-center/includes/session-replay/sampling-rate.md

 ### Sampling rate

 !!!info "Initial sample rate"
-    When you first instrument Amplitude and Session Replay, Session Replay defaults to a 100% sample rate to help with validation.
+    As a new organization in Amplitude, when you instrument the Amplitude Browser SDK and Session Replay using the code snippet, Session Replay defaults to a 100% sample rate to help with validation.
 After you validate that Session Replay works, decrease the rate as recommended in the following section.

 Use the `sampleRate` configuration option to set the percentage of total sessions that Session Replay captures.
 For example: